"The human mind treats a new idea the way the body treats

 “It’s also a movie,” Sebastian told me.
 “And you’ve never seen it?”

-He didn’t look away.
-We were probably going to die.
+“It’s one less hand on the wheel,” Sebastian argued, then returned to shaking his head and staring at me.
 “You don’t watch movies.”
 It was both a question and a statement.
 “How do you not watch movies?”

 I gave a half shrug.
 “I find them hard to get into.
 Plus it’s such a time commitment.
 I like short TV shows.”